braincrafted/testing-bundle/README.md

 ### Render Crawler HTML

 The `WebTestCase` class also has an nice helper method that returns the HTML code of a crawler.
-You can use it in all test cases that subclass `Bc\Bundle\TestingBundle\Test\WebTestCase`:
+You can use it in all test cases that subclass `Braincrafted\Bundle\TestingBundle\Test\WebTestCase`:

     echo $this->renderCrawlerHtml($crawler);

 ### Testing Translation Keys

-`BcTestingBundle` installs an alternative translator that is only activated in the `test` environment.
+`BraincraftedTestingBundle` installs an alternative translator that is only activated in the `test` environment.
 This translator returns the translation key instead of the translated text.
 That way you can use the translation keys in your functional tests instead of the translated text.

 License